NoimotBAyoub/fall-2025-fast-fraud-screening-using-lightweight-models-to-flag-risk-before-deep-analysis/README.md

 3. **Synthetic Data Artifact:** Transaction timestamps in this synthetic dataset may follow a pattern, potentially lacking predictive information about fraud, as fraudulent labels were assigned using predefined probabilities.

-4. **Normal metrics like accuracy and PR-AUC do not reflect the performance** of our filter well.
-Instead we use 'Lift,' a standard data science metric that measures efficiency and is defined as follows:
+4. **Normal metrics like accuracy and PR-AUC do not reflect the performance** of our filter well, but the Lift metric in fact does reflect the performance of our model.

 <p align="center">
 <img src="visualization_files/fraud_and_non-fraud_vs_transaction_types.png" width=400 />